Cut the admin, stop the stress.

 1. Simon Says

-Simon Says is a great way to introduce children to listening and concentrating on what others within the group have to say, as well as teaching them body awareness, motor skills and memory skills, making these games a great circle time idea.
+Simon Says is a great way to introduce children to listening and concentrating on what others within the group have to say, as well as teaching them body awareness, motor skills and memory skills, making this one of many great circle time ideas.

-For some more ideas on how to get the most out of Simon Says as part of circle time activities, click this link.
+For some more ideas on how to get the most out of Simon Says as part of group time activities for preschoolers, click this link.

 Distribute a pack of cards among the members of your circle time and have them find the child within the group who has the matching card.
 What makes this circle time idea great is that it can really help the children to grow confident in working together as a group through communication and cooperation.